-PolarTREC opens windows to exciting, cutting-edge polar science for teachers, researchers, classrooms, and the public.
+PolarTREC opens windows to exciting, cutting-edge polar science for teachers (formal and informal), researchers, classrooms, and the public.
 Join PolarTREC and discover the Polar Regions!
 There are many ways to participate in PolarTREC.

 Follow the Expeditions!

 Anyone can participate in PolarTREC by following the teachers and researchers on their expeditions through the Virtual Base Camp.
 Virtual learning expeditions allow you to communicate directly with PolarTREC teachers and researchers in the field, read teacher journals, post to message boards, view photo albums, and access classroom activities, podcasts, and video files.
 The Polar Regions are just a click away!

 Participate in PolarConnect events!